 Cost Savings: The costs of a suitable host machine plus the virtual machines that run on it are less than if there were a number of separate server machines.

-You should definitely consider virtualization if the benefits listed above appeal to you!
-Contact Clare Computer Solutions and let’s have a strategic conversation your next technology refresh may be your opportunity to save money and time while increasing performance and agility!
+You should consider virtualization if the benefits listed above appeal to you!
+Contact Clare Computer Solutions and let’s have a strategic conversation.
+Your next technology refresh may be your opportunity to save money and time while increasing performance and agility!